Lubna Khalid Al Qasimi

-In March 2014, she was appointed President of Zayed University.
-As of 2017, she is listed as the 36th most powerful woman in the world by Forbes.
-She was listed in the "Top 100 most powerful Arabs" in 2013 and from 2016-18 by Gulf Business.
+She has been President of Zayed University since 2014.

 History

 Lubna graduated from the California State University, Chico with a bachelor's degree in Computer Science, and has an Executive MBA from the American University of Sharjah.
 Lubna received an honorary doctorate of science from California State University, Chico.

 She returned to the UAE to work as a programmer for software company Datamation in 1981.
 She was the Dubai branch manager for the General Information Authority, the organization responsible for automating the federal government of the United Arab Emirates.
 After this posting, she worked for seven years in the Dubai Ports Authority (DPA).

-As part of a cabinet reshuffle, the prime minister of UAE, Mohammed bin Rashid Al Maktoum, announced that Sheikha Lubna would take a post as a minister in the newly established Ministry of tolerance.
+As part of a cabinet reshuffle, the prime minister of the UAE, Mohammed bin Rashid Al Maktoum, announced that Sheikha Lubna would take a post as a minister in the newly established Ministry of Tolerance.